 No matter your age, stage fright is something that so many of us experience.
 Shaky legs, sweaty palms – whether it’s a small or large crowd, it can be enough to make us completely avoid any situation that may require us to stand up and be seen or heard.

 But for those who enjoy certain activities such as playing music, something as simple (and daunting) as stage fright can become such an inhibition that can place a frustrating limitation on doing something that truly you enjoy.

-If you find that stage fright is holding you back from showing off your musical talent, try out some of these tips that might just help you get over your nerves and feel confident in front of a crowd.
+If you find that stage fright is holding you back from showing off your musical talent, try out some of these tips that might just help you get over your nerves and feel confident in front of any crowd.

 Meditation is a strategy that many stage performers use before getting up in front of a crowd.
-Spending a few minutes prior to a performance to sit in silence and calm your thoughts and nerves by focusing on your breathing is an excellent way to relax your body and get your mind in a state of calm.
+Spending a few moments prior to a performance to sit in silence and calm your thoughts and nerves by focusing on your breathing is an excellent way to relax your body and get your mind in a state of calm.

-Even the most experienced performers can still feel anxious and nervous when it’s time to hit the stage.
+Lastly, don’t forget to have fun along the way!
+Recitals are supposed to be an enjoyable experience, and an opportunity to showcase all your hard work in your music lessons.
+Remember that even the most experienced performers can still feel anxious and nervous when it’s time to hit the stage.
 But it really comes down to not allowing your fear to prevent you from doing something that you love.
 And by practicing some of these techniques on a regular basis, you can help ease your body and mind and get over that stage fright.